johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-03-09-node-18-node-18-axios-and-unsafe-legacy-renegotiation-disabled/index.md

 EPROTO B8150000:error:0A000152:SSL routines:final_renegotiate:unsafe legacy renegotiation disabled
 ```

-The source of this error is that Node.js 18 disabled unsafe legacy TLS renegotiation.
+The source of this error is Node.js 18 disabling unsafe legacy TLS renegotiation.
 The motivation for this is noble; it's to mitigate [CVE-2009-3555](https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2009-3555) by all accounts.
 Alas, there are APIs that still use legacy TLS negotiation.
 It appears that one such API is the [Teams webhook API](../2019-12-18-teams-notification-webhooks/index.md).

 ## The fix